• Home

 Pro: As a prior-service Reservist you can begin a new civilian career and quit worrying about full time duty commitments.

-Con: You can still be activated for full-time duty when required and be deployed overseas if required.
+Con: You can still be activated for full-time duty and/or be deployed overseas if required.

 Pro: Prior-service Reservists who switch from active duty to reserve duty before reaching enough years to qualify for military retirement can still earn your retirement pay in the reserve branch of your choice.
 You won’t give up your retirement and you aren’t required to serve 24/7.